srccast/git-cloner/README.md

 I'll leave it as an exercise to the reader to add a form that makes the repo input dynamic.

+The whole code can be found here.
 Thank you for reading this far, until the next time.